Skip to content

 What you need

-- Remove the six screws (M6, TX30 Torx) of the console.
+• Remove the screws (M6, TX30 Torx) of the console.
+Depending on the generation, it will be two to six screws.

-- Pull at the lower end of the cover to detach it from the rest of the frame.
+• Pull at the lower end of the cover to detach it from the rest of the frame.
 The upper end is secured by a tab.
-Now, lift the cover upward to remove it.
+Lift the cover upward to remove it.

 Step 2 | Calibrate the sensors